kauanzin222/kauanzin222/README.md

 **I'm a student at Fatec Sorocaba.
 Looking to be a FullStack Developer 🖥️!**
 **I'm doing the roadmap to it, learning more each day.**

+*more about me:*
+I like to play souls-like games ⚔️☠️, Star Wars trylogys 🎞️ (not the lastest one 👎) and I'm learning how to play guitar 🎸!

 **🤖 Stats:**

 <img